radavis/ubuntu-for-development/docs/ruby.md

 $ chmod +x ~/.rbenv/bin/rbenv-doctor
 ```

-install one or more ruby versions
+Install one or more ruby versions.

 ```bash
 $ source ~/.bashrc # or reload your terminal